hjacobs/kube-resource-report/README.rst

 ``output/ingresses.tsv``
     List of ingress host rules (informational).
 ``output/pods.tsv``
-    List of all pods and their CPU/memory requests and usages.
+    List of all pods and their CPU/memory requests, usage, and recommendations.

 ---------------------